1000-Word Short Story Competition 2024

-The New Writers Flash Fiction Competition 2024 is now open for entries.
+The New Writers 1000-Word Short Story Competition 2024 is now OPEN, deadline 30th April 2024.
 Check out the details here.

 With a top prize of £1,000, second prize of £300 and third prize of £200, this is a competition worth entering.
 And £1.00 from each entry will be donated to charity, helping those from under-resourced and underrepresented communities.

 We also have a fantastic head judge: the award-winning author (of eight novels and a collection of short stories), Cassandra Parkin.

 Whether you want to write short stories, flash fiction or even – for those in a hurry – micro fiction, we’ll provide useful resources to help you develop ideas and produce great stories.

 Whether you’re aiming to be the next Stephen King or Zadie Smith, or you have always dreamed of finishing a novel, we’ve got lots of information that could help you on your journey.

 If poetry talks to you, moves your soul, enlivens your spirit, well, why not write some of your own?
 Whether you start with a haiku or a sonnet or you plump for free-form, stream of consciousness verse, let your inner poet out.